aweymo-ui/geo_viz_oh/content/3_future.md

 <br>

 Regarding corporate history and urban development, there may also be new insights gleaned by comparing different geographic “skins” within the same map to add context to oral history recordings.
 These could be aerial photos arranged chronologically to understand change over time.
 These could also incorporate “marketing maps” created by boosters and real estate agents to attract potential investors.
 One example is a map titled Spokane Falls and Her Natural Resources, commissioned by investors for the 1890 Northwestern Industrial Exposition.
-Not only does the map not account for the Great Fire, which destroyed all of downtown Spokane less than a year earlier, it also depicts a tobacco plantation alongside the timber and hops resources, a crop that could never actually be maintained in the Palouse environment.
+Not only does the map not account for the Great Fire, which destroyed most of downtown Spokane less than a year earlier, it also depicts a tobacco plantation alongside the timber and hops resources, a crop that could never actually be maintained in the Palouse environment invented in whole cloth to attract southern investors to the area.

-A more recent example of a map projecting real estate imagination rather than reflecting reality is discussed in Manissa M. Maharawal and Erin McElroy’s The Anti-Eviction Mapping Project: Counter Mapping and Oral History toward Bay Area Housing Justice, describing a map created by the “luxury apartment complex NEMA—located in the "Twitter Tax Break Zone," ….  which erased Chinatown and the largely working-class southern neighborhoods of the city, and renamed the Castro, a historically gay neighborhood, as Eureka Valley/Dolores Heights.
-The list of such real estate-driven neoliberal fantasy maps goes on…” Incorporating maps into oral history projects that incorporate both early aerial maps, these “fantasy maps” and present day geographies can help us understand the ways that these imaginings of the very few have become the reality for so many.
+A more recent example of a map projecting real estate imagination rather than reflecting reality is discussed in Maharawal and McElroy’s _The Anti-Eviction Mapping Project_ from 2018, describing a map created by the “luxury apartment complex NEMA—located in the "Twitter Tax Break Zone," ….  which erased Chinatown and the largely working-class southern neighborhoods of the city, and renamed the Castro, a historically gay neighborhood, as Eureka Valley."
+Oral history projects that incorporate both early aerial maps, these “fantasy maps” and present day geographies can help us understand the ways that these imaginings of the very few may have become the reality for many.

 <div class="symbol-container">
     <p class="symbol">&#10042;</p>